PetarNK/PetarNK/README.md

 I enjoy writing clean, maintainable, and efficient code — and I’m always learning something new.

 ## 🧰 Tech Stack & Skills
-Here are some of the technologies and tools I use (feel free to update as needed):
+Here are some of the technologies and tools I use:

 - **Languages:** C#, JavaScript / TypeScript
 - **Backend:** .NET / C#, REST APIs, Web APIs
 - **Frontend / Web:** JavaScript, (Next.js or other frameworks), HTML, CSS
-- **Other:** (you can list databases, tools, libraries, dev-ops, etc.)
+- **Other:** MSSQL, SQL, MongoDB

 ## 📂 Selected Projects
 Here are a few repos I’ve worked on: